General

 Directory Links

-Directories can be a great place for link building and to help increase your ranking.
+Directories can be a great place for link building for Local SEO needs (citations).
 However, there are many low-quality directories out there that will actually hurt your ranking rather than help it.
 While Google won’t demote your site for being a part of low-quality directories, it might devalue the links which means they won’t help you much.

 Comment Spam